r-k-b/build-pipeline-demo/README.md

 (although, tags can be deleted & re-added; they're not immutable...)

 (and this doesn't help us determine the commit info from the runtime)

+## Is it straightforward to add tls support with Let's Encrypt?